DIVYAANSHU-AGRAWAL/DIVYAANSHU-AGRAWAL/README.md

 ---

 Aspiring **Front-End Web Developer** passionate about creating interactive, user-friendly, and dynamic web experiences.
 Skilled in crafting responsive designs and exploring modern web technologies.
-I also have a creative side, using **DaVinci Resolve** and **Adobe After Effects** to create stunning edits and motion graphics.
+I also have a creative side, using DaVinci Resolve to create stunning edits and motion graphics.

 ---